ravage84/cakephp-multi-column-uniqueness/README.md

-multicolumnuniquenessbehavior
+MultiColumnUniquenessBehavior
 =============================

-A CakePHP 2.x behavior to validate the uniqueness of multiple columns of a model
+A CakePHP 2.x behavior plugin to validate the uniqueness of multiple columns of a model.